Anissa Helou

-Anissa Helou (born 1 February 1952) is a London-based chef, teacher, and author.
-She specializes in cooking and writing recipes for Mediterranean, Middle Eastern and North African cuisines.
+Anissa Helou (born 1 February 1952) is a London-based chef, teacher and author.
+She specialises in cooking and writing recipes for Mediterranean, Middle Eastern and North African cuisines.
 Her cookbooks have won numerous awards.
-She currently lives in London and runs a cooking school, "Anissa's School."
+She currently lives in London and runs a cooking school, Anissa's School.

 Biography

-The daughter of a Syrian father from Mashta al-Helu and a Lebanese mother, Helou left her home in Beirut, Lebanon at the age of 21 to study interior design in London.
+The daughter of a Syrian father from Mashta al-Helu and a Lebanese mother, Helou left her home in Beirut at the age of 21 to study interior design in London.

 Following completion of the Sotheby's Works of Art course, Helou started working for the auction house, becoming their representative for the Middle East.
-At the age of 24, she opened an Antique shop in Paris.
+At the age of 24, she opened an antique shop in Paris.
 Shortly thereafter, she became a freelance art consultant based in London.
 Then, between 1978 and 1986, Helou lived in Kuwait acting as an advisor to members of the ruling family, before returning to London in 1986.

 Helou was inspired by the Lebanese Civil War and a friend in the publishing industry to write a cookbook.
 Her first work was titled, Lebanese Cuisine, and it was published in 1994.
-Robert Irwin described it as "No mere utilitarian manual, but a wistful evocation of feasts and picnics held in an easy-going, Levantine environment which all but came to an end ... in 1975".
-The book was short-listed for an André Simon Award.
+Robert Irwin described it as "no mere utilitarian manual, but a wistful evocation of feasts and picnics held in an easy going, Levantine environment which all but came to an end in 1975".
+The book was shortlisted for an André Simon Award.

 In 1999, Helou changed her life by selling a number of collections at Christie's.
-She also sold her Victorian house and bought a two-story warehouse loft in Shoreditch, which she then converted into a modern minimalist living and working space.
+She also sold her Victorian house and bought a two-story warehouse loft in Shoreditch, which she then converted into a modern, minimalist living and working space.
 She then opened Anissa's Kitchen in this location.

-In 2013, Helou was listed by Arabian Business as one of the 500 most powerful Arabs in the world, and one of the 100 most powerful Arab women.
+In 2013, Helou was listed by Arabian Business as one of the "500 most powerful Arabs in the world:, and one of the "100 most powerful Arab women".